 What if you could create a natural way to make your team curious, spark creativity, and inspire them to ask questions?

 That’s where it’s important to let your teams ask anonymous questions in a public Slack channel.
-All apps (abot, opensay & Incognito Apps) allow you to do this successfully.
+All apps (abot, opensay & Wrenly Apps) allow you to do this successfully.

 For this comparison, we looked at the most popular software review company online - G2.